-The South West Gambling Service is now open for people living in Bristol.
-It will provide FREE confidential support to people affected by gambling addiction.
+The South West Gambling Service is now open for people living in the South West.
+It provides FREE confidential support to people affected by gambling addiction.

-If you are registered with a GP in the Bristol area and would like support to stop gambling then please get in contact with us.
+If you are registered with a GP in the South West and would like support to stop gambling then please get in contact with us.

 The South West Gambling is a team of caring and compassionate clinicians who provide specialist therapies to people affected by gambling addiction.
 Our team are passionate about helping people recover and we provide the most evidence based interventions.

 The South West Gambling Service offers Cognitive Behavioural Therapy, group sessions, virtual sessions over the telephone.